gsantostasi/AlphaHubTrader/README.md

 4) Fixed a bug related to using paper keys on real account and viceversa.
 5) Fixed a bug related to extracting data from AlphaHub
 6) Trading time for Mino 1 is adjusted automatically
+7) Trader works now for paper and real accounts.

 NEW: OPTIMIZE BETWEEN ALGOS !